sunfounder/thales_kit/docs/source/_build/html/_sources/Intruder Alarm.rst.txt

     If we turn the potentiometer clockwise, the sleep time will also increase.
 When it is turned clockwise to the end, the sleep time will be as high as 300s.

 #.
-Delay Adjustment
+Distance Adjustment

     The centered potentiometer is used to adjust the sensing distance range of the PIR.

-    Turn the knob of the distance adjustment potentiometer clockwise to increase the sensing distance range, and the maximum sensing distance range is about 0-7 meters.
+    Turn the knob of the distance adjustment potentiometer **clockwise** to increase the sensing distance range, and the maximum sensing distance range is about 0-7 meters.
-    If it rotates counterclockwise, the sensing distance range is reduced, and the minimum sensing distance range is about 0-3 meters.
+    If it rotates **counterclockwise**, the sensing distance range is reduced, and the minimum sensing distance range is about 0-3 meters.